CalyxOS/calyxos.org/Getting-Started.md

 We build for devices which support full verified boot with the bootloader locked for a custom OS.

 Currently supported devices
-* Pixel 2
+* Google Pixel 2 and Pixel 2 XL
+* Google Pixel 3 and Pixel 3 XL
+* Google Pixel 3a and Pixel 3a XL
-* Mi A2 (work in progress)
+* Xiaomi Mi A2 (work in progress)

-The Pixel 1 and 3 can also be supported,

 ## Installing